-At the 11th day of the fall and spring semesters and at the 5th day of the summer and short terms, the Registrar's Office issues a "No Show" roster on which faculty must designate those students whose names appear on their class roll, but who have never attended the class.
+On the 11th day of the fall and spring full-term semesters, on the 5th day of the summer full-term and fall and spring short-term semesters, and on the 3rd day of summer short-term semesters, the Registrar's Office issues a "No Show" roster on which faculty must designate those students whose names appear on their class roll, but who have never attended the class.
 The Registrar will verify such students' enrollment status and notify faculty of any students who have dropped or withdrawn from the course.